 I hope the story of Alan Turing inspires you as it does me.
 For me, it serves as a reminder of how we need to learn from the past and also encourages me to what human beings can achieve.

-If you want to learn more, I recommend the Intimidation Game film as a good place to start.
+If you want to learn more, I recommend the Imitation Game film as a good place to start.